dmo575/java-dmo/RENDERER.md

             No: continue
 ```

 We changed the pseudo-code so it now checks the camera's XY values (aka its width and height).
 Do you see what would that do?
-It effectively gives the camera its own width and height, so you should be able to picture a camera with its own XY dimensions now, independent of the application canvas' ones.
+It effectively gives the camera its own width and height, so you should be able to picture a camera with its own XY dimensions now (in pixels, remember the 3D world also works in pixels for now), independent of the application canvas' ones.
+Now this presents to us 3 possible scenarios:

-With this new set up, we have our application canvas with its own dimensions in pixels and our camera in the 3D world with its own XY dimensions in pixels too, since that is the units of our 3D world so far.
-This presents to us three posible scenarios.
-Lets take a look at them:

 - Projecting an image when the camera's XY size is the same as the application canvas':
     - This is basically what we have been doing so far.
 No changes.
 - Projecting an image when the camera's XY size is smaller than the application canvas':
-    - Here you need to imagine the camera's XY as a window you can partially close.
-What happens when you partially close a window?
-You see less of the outside, that's all that happens.
-    So if you recude the camera's XY dimensions, you are NOT shrinking what you see, you are just resizing the window you use to look outside.
-This means that when you go to the canvas you will have extra space that you wont use.
-You can think about it this way: the camera is a 4x4 paper, and you want to exactly copy (meaning same size as well) wathever drawing is in that paper into a 6x6 paper (this would be the canvas).
-You will start copying from the top left corner and by the time you finish, you will see that you have an unpainted horizontal stripe at the bottom of the paper and another unpainted vertical stripe at the right end of the paper.
+    - This is very easy to imagine if you follow this: Imagine the camera with the same width and height as the application canvas, and now imagine that you resize the camera down BUT keep highligted that previous boundaries you had at the beginning to.
+Do you see that space between the camera limits and its previous limits, all that will be unused space in the canvas that we will not paint.
+So as you can see we are not really zooming in or out, we are just resizing the camera to be smaller than the canvas, which means that we will just paint less of what we could, but not smaller.
     **IMG 04**

 - Projecting an image when the camera's XY size is bigger than the application canvas':
     - No visual changes will happen here because as already mentioned, resizing the camera this way just creates a bigger window to look from, but when it is time to paste that image, is like copying an image from a 6x6 paper onto a 4x4 paper without changing the scale, starting from the top left corner.
 Wathever extra was on the 6x6 will never be drawn because there is no space.
 This means that the end result of this is the same result you would get if you shrink the camera's XY dimensions to those of the application canvas' ones and paint again.
     **IMG 05**

 However not all is bad about this.
 At least we now have a camera with its own dimensions in that 3D world.
 Kind of useless when it comes to projecting to the canvas but still, we can use this.
 This is a first good step, and the reason for that is this:

-Zooming in and out means that our camera captures more of the 3D world (if we want to zoom out) or less of the 3D world (if we want to zoom in) and then we get that view and project it into our canvas, using presumably all of its space.
-This is what creates that zoom in/out illusion; the resizing of the camera's XY plane captured in the same immutable application canvas.
+Zooming in and out means that our camera captures more of the 3D world (if we want to zoom out) or less of the 3D world (if we want to zoom in) and then we get that view and project it into our canvas as we shrink it down or up.
+This is what creates that zoom in/out illusion; the resizing of the projection pasted on the canvas.

-Now that we understand the problem, understand what we want.
+Now that we understand the problem, lets understand what we want.

-### Zooming in/out: What would the solution look like
+### What would the solution look like

-In order for us to be able to zoom in and out, what we need to do is to have the camera be able to increase or decrease its XY size, and then have wathever the camera captures be projected onto the same application canvas.
+Let me repeat this again: in order for us to be able to zoom in and out, what we need to do is to have the camera be able to increase or decrease its XY size, and then have wathever the camera captures be shrink down or up to fit the application canvas' size.
 This creates the effect of zooming in and out.
 Check out the image:

 **IMG 06**

-Imagine that instead of some points we can project a circle for a moment.
-You can see how increasing the camera's XY size will give the effect of zooming out right?
+With that example you can see how increasing the camera's XY size will give the effect of zooming out right?
 Sure it's not a very centered zoom out, because we haven't tackeld that yet, but centered or not, it is definitely zoomed out in the canvas, and that is what we are looking for.
+So we can conclude then that increasing the camera's size is definitely one of the things we want to do.

 ### What it means to break the connection between the camera and the canvas

-Before continuing, is important to mention a couple of thins about what happens when we give the camera its own width and height.
+Before continuing, is important to mention a couple of thins about what happens when we give the camera its own width and height:

-When do that, we are essentially breaking the connection between the camera and the application canvas in a couple of places.
-This means that wathever solution we are looking for must address this issue, it must reconnect these places.
+When giving the cammera its own width and height, we are essentially breaking the connection between the camera and the application canvas in a couple of places, and means that wathever solution we are looking for must address this issue, it must reconnect these places.
 This is what we are breaking:

 - **Sizes (width and height):** The most obvious thing we are breaking is the actual width and height connnection that the camera and the application canvas shared.
 We built this connection a while a go when we decided to assign the pixel as the 3D world's measurement unit and give the then "2D imaginary canvas in a 3D world" the X and Y values that the application canvas had.
 We will have to reconnect the size somehow.

-- **Aspect ratio:** We indirectly broke this too, because aspect ratio depends on the width and height, so by having its own values for those, we are also obtaining our own independent aspect ratio.
+- **Aspect ratio:** We indirectly broke this too, because aspect ratio depends on the width and height, so by giving the camera its own values for those, we are also giving it its own independent aspect ratio.

 **About the aspect ratio:**

 Aspect ratio is a decimal number that records the size relation between the width and the height.
-The formula for the aspect ratio is w/h.
+The formula for the aspect ratio is **w/h.**

 There are three possible values that we can get from that formula: A number between 0 and 1 (not included), an exact 1 and finally a number superior than 1.